 These modules are available online for everyone.
 Participants will receive a digital recognition of completion after each module.

 Durham College is dedicated to advancing truth and reconciliation by weaving Indigenous knowledge and perspectives into the fabric of our campus.
-Explore this content collection to learn about the resources, supports and opportunities that are available on campus.
+Explore this to learn about the resources, supports and opportunities that are available on campus.